turingschool/front-end-curriculum/lessons/css-gradients.md

 }
 ```

-The gradient will fill the shape it is being applied as the background of, so if that shape is a square the gradient will appear circular.
+The gradient will fill the shape of the element it is being applied to.
+If the shape is a square, the gradient will appear circular.
 If the shape is rectangular, the gradient will be an ellipse.
 We can also force the shape to be a circle:

 ```css
 .radial {